October 2 - 6, 2025: At Moon Rising Retreat Center near Boone, NC

 An Invitation to Deep Rest and Renewal

-This retreat is for seekers of stillness—those who long for a meaningful pause from everyday noise.
-Surrounded by the quiet beauty of the Blue Ridge Mountains, you’ll be held in a rhythm of Indian devotional music, meditative chanting, and restorative yoga practices that nourish body and soul.
-Whether you're new to these traditions or have walked this path for years, this sacred time offers space to truly listen—to yourself, to the sounds of the natural world, and to the healing resonance of mantra and breath.
+Surrounded by the quiet beauty of the Blue Ridge Mountains, you’ll be held in a rhythm of restorative practices that nourish body and soul.
+Whether you're new to Indian traditions or have walked this path for years, this sacred time offers space to truly listen—to yourself, to the sounds of the natural world, and to the healing resonance that can be found through listening deeply in intentional ways.
 Come as you are, and leave renewed.

 Thursday Oct 2